Foot safari walk through

 Sea Lion Beach

-Sea Lion Beach is home to two female Californian sea lions; Kira and Leoni.
+Sea Lion Beach is home to three female Californian sea lions; Kira, Leoni and Gala.

 land of lemurs